alexware/design-patterns-swift/README.md

 ```

 ## Class Cluster
- > Architecture that groups a number of private, concrete subclasses under a public, abstract superclass (pattern based on Abstract Factory).
+ > Groups a number of private, concrete subclasses under a public, abstract superclass (pattern based on Abstract Factory).
 Class cluster is actually a specific implementation of a factory but the initialiser is used instead of the Factory Method to decide what instance to return.
 Also Factories are used to create instances implementing a protocol while Class Cluster is only suitable for creation of subclasses of an Abstract Class.

 However Class Clusters can only be implemented in Objective-C. Unlike Objective-C (where we can just replace 'self' in init method, and return proper subclass object based on the input type) when we call init method of a class we get only instance of that particular class in Swift...so we can't rely on the init method to construct a Class Cluster.
 A substitution whould be to use a Factory instead.